Stefan4472/site-analytics/README.md

 # site-analytics

 An API used to record a website's traffic and analyze the results.
-Implemented with Python 3.6 Flask.
+Implemented with Python 3.6 using Flask and PostgreSQL13.

 # Overview